Yen Shui-long

-Yen Shui-long (顏水龍 (Yán Shuǐlóng); 5 June 1903 – 24 September 1997) was a Taiwanese painter and sculptor, was born in Ensuikō Chō, Japanese Taiwan (modern-day Xiaying, Tainan, Taiwan).
+Yen Shui-long (顏水龍 (Yán Shuǐlóng); 5 June 1903 – 24 September 1997) was a Taiwanese painter and sculptor, folk craft researcher, and art educator, who spent most of his life researching and promoting Taiwanese handicrafts, as well as cultivating Taiwanese folk craft talents.
+Yen was born in Ensuikō Chō, Japanese Taiwan (modern-day Xiaying, Tainan, Taiwan), after 1950, Yan began focusing his works on both the indigenous people and scenery of Taiwan, manifesting his dedication to the land and culture of his home island.

-Early life
+Yen is credited with laying the foundation for both modern crafts and modern art and design in Taiwan.
+He is also a pioneer in researching and depicting the indigenous culture of Taiwan.

+Education

-By the he was thirteen, both of Yen's parents, as well as his grandmother, had died.
+By the time he was thirteen, both of Yen's parents, as well as his grandmother, had died.
 His older sister had married, so Yen had to take care of himself.
 After completing two years of training at the Tainan Teachers’ Training School (台南州教員養成所) in 1918, Yen was hired as the youngest schoolteacher at the public elementary school in present-day Xiaying District.
 A fellow teacher convinced Yen to pursue art in Japan, and he subsequently enrolled in the Kaei Public School (Kaei Kōgakkō).
 He went to Japan in 1920, and was admitted into the Western Painting Division of the Tokyo School of Fine Arts two years later.
-By 1927, he entered graduate school at the same institute to study under Fujishima Takeji, Okada Saburousuke, and Wada Eisaku.
-He returned to Taiwan in 1929 and held a solo exhibition to raise funds for further studies in Paris.
-Yen's further education in art was partly funded by Lin Hsien-tang.

-By introduction, he studied under Kees van Dongen at the Académie d’Art Moderne.
-While studying in France, he applied for permission from the Louvre to copy famous works by artists such as Titian and Ingres, and his work was selected into the Salon d’Automne in 1931.